Arindamdeb2000/Arindamdeb2000/README.md

 I convert People to Candidates which means I work with internal recruiters and on their behalf, I identify, contact and engage with highly qualified professionals.
 My goal is to understand these people’s motivations and just propose them to be introduced to the recruiter/HR person.
 Mainly for hard-to-fill positions.

 <h2 align="left">✪ Changing the way the world see's Talent Sourcing</h2>

+<h2 align="left">Disclaimer</h2> :My views and codes here are majorly created/stored to bring that fun element while work.
+It has no association with the services i provide to my current company.